surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 8.32.0-b.1 (2021/06/22)**
+**Version 8.32.0-rc.1 (2021/06/23)**

 * **New Features**
 	* Added a new SSO &gt; Advanced Settings &gt; Caching &gt; Cache Attachment Markup option.
 * **Improvements**
 	* Removed the "Clear All Caches on Activate" option (now always enabled).
-	* Removed the "Clear All Caches on Deactivate" option (now always disabled for WPSSO Core and enabled for add-ons).
+	* Removed the "Clear All Caches on Deactivate" option (now always disabled for WPSSO Core and always enabled for add-ons).
 * **Bugfixes**
 	* Fix to remove the Document SSO metabox from the WooCommerce orders and coupons editing pages.
 * **Developer Notes**